 Kris, on the other hand, shows evidence of intercultural communicative competence as defined by Byram (2008, pp. 230ff.).
 He possesses a substantial amount of knowledge about self, other, and interaction (savoir comprendre, savoir apprendre).
 He also demonstrates interpretive and discovery skills when it comes to culture and cultural encounters (savoir) and he is able to relativize himself and to value others (savoir être).
 Regarding the domain of Byram’s savoir s’engager, Kris’ explanations indicate that he is able to reflect on political dimensions of culture and, to some extent, possesses critical cultural awareness.
 He displays substantial intercultural sensitivity, as on several occasions he tries to link observed behaviours and experiences with possible backgrounds of the phenomena in question (historical, political contexts).
 Yet, Kris’ conception of culture remains trapped within a dichotomizing, stereotyping discourse of culture as a measurable entity that affects people, which results in an essentialist notion of culture.

 Even though the participants differ considerably when it comes to intercultural awareness and sensitivity, they both rely on common-sense notions of culture that restrict their options of meaning-making prior to and during their SA.
-It is for this reason that we argue that the complexity of culture ought to be taken more seriously in the context of SA research and programming.
-Given that the current two participants showed on the surface what one would classify as intercultural competence or sensitivity (albeit at different levels), yet underneath the surface the participants clearly refer to rather simple and essentialist notions of culture, we would suggest to researchers—not to mention SA instructors and participants—that they investigate this underlying notion of culture more closely.
+It is for this reason that we argue that the complexity of culture ought to be given greater critical attention in the context of SA research and programming.
+Given that the current two participants showed on the surface what one would classify as intercultural competence or sensitivity (albeit at different levels), but underneath the surface the participants clearly refer to rather simple, rehearsed, and essentialist notions of culture, it seems important to us to investigate this underlying notion of culture more closely.
 In the following, we will argue that differentiating the common-sense notion of culture that our participants refer to might remain unnoticed in research that seeks to identify instances of intercultural competence.
 Our findings suggest that it would be beneficial to rethink the framework within which cultural learning can be studied in SA research.
 At the same time, the findings have important implications for language programs, that is, the educational paradigm of interculturality needs reconsideration as well.

 5.2 Common-sense notions of culture

 By common-sense notions of culture we refer to a concept of culture that is widespread not only among students and instructors.
-In a brief, culture, according to this view, is taken to denote a set of facts that influence people, resulting in culturally specific ‘mentalities’, which play out at the level of communication, behaviour, and everyday life.
+In a brief, culture, according to this view, is taken to denote a set of facts that influence people, resulting in culturally specific “mentalities,” which play out at the level of communication, behaviour, and everyday life.

 For a long time, this view of culture also dominated scholarly accounts of intercultural communication and learning.
 However, as Blommaert (1991, p.
 14) points out, there are several difficulties and shortcomings that characterize such essentialist notions of culture: